Slumdog Millionaire: Academic criticism

-The film has been subject to serious academic criticism.
+The film has been subject to academic criticism.
 Mitu Sengupta (2009 and 2010) raises substantial doubts about both the realism of the film's portrayal of urban poverty in India and whether the film will assist those arguing for the poor.
 Rather, Sengupta argues the film's "reductive view" of such slums is likely to reinforce negative attitudes to those who live there.
 The film is therefore likely to support policies that have tended to further dispossess the slum dwellers in terms of material goods, power and dignity.
 The film, it is also suggested, celebrates characters and places that might be seen as symbolic of Western culture and models of development.
 Ana Cristina Mendes (2010) places Boyle's film in the context of the aestheticising and showcasing of poverty in India for artistic (and commercial) purposes, and proceeds to examine "the modes of circulation of these representations in the field of cultural production, as well as their role in enhancing the processes of ever-increasing consumption of India-related images."

 However, there are others who point to the changing urban aspirations and prospects for mobility that can be seen in Indian cities such as Mumbai in which the film is set.
 The film is seen by D. Parthasarathy (2009) as reflecting a larger context of global cultural flows, which implicates issues of labour, status, ascription-achievement, and poverty in urban India.
 Parthasarathy (2009) argues for a better understanding of issues of dignity of labour and that the film should be interpreted in a more nuanced way as reflecting the role of market forces and India's new service economy in transforming the caste and status determined opportunity structure in urban India.

 Academic criticism has also been extended to the underlying philosophy of the film, with its apparent ends-justify-means message.
 Many elements of the film, including the apparent redemption of Salim at the end of his life and the film's subjugation of the suffering of peripheral characters to the romantic aspirations of Jamal, are characteristic, say such critics, of a naïve, Providence-based vision of reality.